rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 Time series: time_series folder
 ###############################
 Some parameters value in the CSV/Json files are filenames.
-Those filenames correspond to files which must be present in the folder `time_series` in your input folder, formatted as CSV.
+Those filenames correspond to files which must be present in the folder :code:`time_series` in your input folder, formatted as CSV.
-As an example, if one asset listed in :ref:`energy production <production>` has `generation_pv.csv` as value for the :ref:`file_name <filename-label>`.
-The file `generation_pv.csv` containing a value of the pv generation for each timestep of the simulation should be present in the `time_series` folder.
+As an example, if one asset listed in :ref:`energy production <production>` has :code:`generation_pv.csv` as value for the :ref:`file_name <filename-label>`.
+The file :code:`generation_pv.csv` containing a value of the pv generation for each timestep of the simulation should be present in the :code:`time_series` folder.

 .. note::
     The time series describing a non-dispatchable demand or when a time series defines an otherwise scalar value of a parameter (eg. energy price), the time series can have any absolute values.